How to create better Color Halftone effects in Photoshop

 Selecting the Color Halftone filter in Photoshop

-How the Color Halftone filter works
+How the Color Halftone filter in Photoshop works

 The Color Halftone filter options in Photoshop

-The Color Halftone filter options.
+The Color Halftone filter dialog box.

 The standard Color Halftone filter result

-Since I’m working with a large image (5000 px by 3333 px) and I need the effect to be visible in the screenshots, I’ll increase the radius to 20.
+The default Max Radius is 8 pixels.
+Since I’m working with a large image (5000 px by 3333 px) and want the effect to be visible in the screenshots, I’ll increase my radius to 20.

-Then I’ll click OK to apply the filter.
+Once you’ve entered a value for your image, click OK to apply the filter.

 The standard Color Halftone filter result in Photoshop.